MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 ## Package formats

-To produce packages that external users can consume, you can publish NuGet, npm, or Maven packages to the built-in Azure Pipelines package management repository.
-You also can use any other package management repository you choose.
+To produce packages that external users can consume, you can integrate package management into your CI/CD pipelines.
+You can publish NuGet, npm, Maven, or Python packages as artifacts to the built-in Azure Pipelines package management repository, or any other package management repository you choose.
+For more information about Azure Artifacts, see [Artifacts in Azure Pipelines](../artifacts/artifacts-overview.md).

 ## Azure Pipelines pricing